IBM-Watson/wex-wdc-alchemyapi-alchemyvision/README.md

 ### Installing and Configuring the AlchemyVision Image Tagging Converter

 At this point, you should be able to successfully crawl and index some image URLs.
-Let's set up the Image Tagging Converter to add some analysis to those indexed images.
+Let's set up the AlchemyVision Image Tagging Converter to add some analysis to those indexed images.
 The steps for adding this converter are similar to adding the image converter above.

 1. In Engine, create a new XML Element by ensuring you are on the **Configuration** tab of the admin tool and then clicking the "+" across from "XML" in the left menu.
 The element and name can have any value.
 2. Copy the entire contents of [function.vse-converter-alchemyapi-alchemyvision-imagetag-bluemix.xml](/engine/function.vse-converter-alchemyapi-alchemyvision-imagetag-bluemix.xml).